 How you took each baby on a tour of the house when we first came home from the hospital.
 “This is your home now…” I remember you whispering sweetly to each new girl as you walked from room to room, and I made my way to the couch to sit down.

 How you gave Sam her first real bath on the kitchen counter, using the sink spray-hose for the rinse cycle.
 This was also about the time her precious lamb-like newborn cry was transforming into a full-throttle real baby cry.

-And finally, how, just minutes after giving birth to our new baby girl, when I was covered in sweat and had broken every blood vessel in my face from pushing so hard, you looked into my bloodshot eyes and first said, “You are my hero!”
+And finally, how, just minutes after giving birth to our new baby girl, when I was covered in sweat and had broken every blood vessel in my face from pushing a tiny human out of my body, you looked into my bloodshot eyes and first said, “You are my hero!”
 Followed by, “You are the most beautiful woman in the world!”
 And I believed you.